The Queen of Spades (1949 film)

-The Queen of Spades is a 1949 British fantasy-horror film based on the 1834 short story of the same name by Alexander Pushkin.
-It stars Anton Walbrook, Edith Evans and Yvonne Mitchell.
-Evans and Mitchell were better known at the time as stage actors; this film was their cinematic debut.
+The Queen of Spades is a 1949 British fantasy-horror film directed by Thorold Dickinson and starring Anton Walbrook, Edith Evans and Yvonne Mitchell (in her cinematic debut).
+It is based on the 1834 short story of the same name by Alexander Pushkin.

 Plot

 Captain Herman Suvorin is a Russian officer of the engineers in St Petersburg in 1806.
 He constantly watches the other officers gamble at faro, but never plays himself because he is averse to the risk of losing his money.

 Herman overhears gossip among several military officers about the aging Countess Ranevskaya, who knows the secret of winning at cards and won a large sum of money after selling her soul, several decades earlier in her youth.
 Later Herman purchases a book titled The Strange Secrets of the Count de Saint Germain purporting to tell the true stories of people who sold their souls for wealth, power or influence.
 One chapter of the book describes how in 1746 a "Countess R***" obtained the secret from the count and subsequently won a fortune from gambling.
 The countess had to promise not to disclose the secret.
 Herman assumes "Countess R***" is Countess Ranevskaya.

-The countess (now very elderly) has a young ward, Lizavyeta Ivanovna.
-Andrei, a military officer of noble birth and a friend of Herman, encounters Lizavyeta in a bird market and decides to become her suitor.
-At the same time, Herman tries to seduce Lizavyeta with love letters in order to persuade her to let him into the countess's house.
-Andrei discovers Herman's advances, breaks off their friendship and warns Lizavyeta that Herman is dangerous.
-Lizavyeta rejects Andrei's warning.
+The countess (now very elderly) has a young ward, Lizaveta Ivanovna.
+Andrei, a military officer of noble birth and a friend of Herman, encounters Lizaveta in a bird market and decides to become her suitor.
+At the same time, Herman tries to seduce Lizaveta with love letters in order to persuade her to let him into the countess's house.
+Andrei discovers Herman's advances, breaks off their friendship and warns Lizaveta that Herman is dangerous.
+Lizaveta rejects Andrei's warning.

 Herman gains access to the house and accosts the countess, demanding the secret.
 He offers to assume her sin in exchange.
 He repeats his demands, but she does not speak.
 He draws a pistol and threatens her, and the old lady dies of fright.
-Herman then flees to the apartment of Lizavyeta in the same building.
+Herman then flees to the apartment of Lizaveta in the same building.
 There he confesses to frightening the countess to death.
 He defends himself by saying that the pistol was not loaded.
-He escapes from the house with the aid of Lizavyeta, who is disgusted to learn that his professions of love were a mask for greed.
+He escapes from the house with the aid of Lizaveta, who is disgusted to learn that his professions of love were a mask for greed.